scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 **Identification**

-* two sharp spikes on propodeum, as long as the distance between their tips
+* two sharp spikes on propodeum, as long as the distance between their tips - the key difference against M. rubra.
 * hind face of petiole strongly angled
 * the shape of the base of the antennae curved in *M. ruginodis* - sharply angled in *M. rubra*